 Another survival trait I have is a sense of humor.
 This helps me make sense of some parts of life that bewilder me, well at least sometimes.
 It definitely helps me relate to people better.

-I have two sons, two daughters-in-law, who are all wonderful and love me.
-My second son and his wife have my two grandsons.
-I have had two lives (married and unmarried).
+My family consists of two sons, two daughters-in-law, who are all wonderful and love me.
+My first son and his wife have a sweet golden retriever.
+My second son and his wife have two adorable sons and a daughter.

 I love the family I grew up with and have many wonderful memories and experiences from the time we had together.
 I have lots of dear friends, and several very close friends.